A ship owner’s guide to achieving cyber security

 An assortment of maritime stakeholders supports ship owners in their efforts to protect their vessels, each working to develop a complete ecosystem for cyber safety:

-- Marine equipment manufacturers provide securely designed equipment to be installed onboard ships (e.g., hardened software components)
+- Marine equipment manufacturers can provide hardened equipment to be installed onboard ships (e.g., hardened software components)

 - Cyber solutions providers offer proactive services to help operators limit cyber risks (e.g., monitoring solutions, incidence response services, training)